parapluu/Concuerror/docs/faq.md

 is used by the test.
 The instrumentation forces any process involved in the test to stop and report any operation that affects shared state.

-## How much of Erlang does Concuerror support?
+## Does Concuerror support all of Erlang's operations/libraries?

 Concuerror supports the complete Erlang language and can instrument programs of any size.
 It can be the case that support for some built-in operations is not complete